The mode of assessment for the

 year academic period giving reasons and enclosing necessary documentation

 with your application.
-The application where approved, shall only be for one
+The application where approved, shall only be for

 (8) As module

-content and assessment methods may change from time to time, you should redeem
+content and assessment methods may change from time to time, you should

-when the course is offered.
+semester when the course is offered.

 where the credit hours of an equivalent course that had been completed at